-John was on a road trip with his family when he noticed the truck ahead of him lost control of its breaks.
+In this article, we are going to cover fear psychology.
+Let’s start with a story.
+John was on a road trip with his family.
+He noticed the truck ahead of him lost control of its breaks.
 While the truck driver attempted to swerve across the road, It tumbled over and its content spilt and rolled fast toward John’s car.
 John quickly swerved off that lane, getting control of his steering wheels and coming to a halt slowly by the curb.

 Fear was the element at work here.
 However primitive fear is, it is one of the most integral factors for survival.
 Fear alerts us to danger ahead, triggering physical and psychological changes in our bodies to help deal with or avoid imminent danger.
 It is normal for John to still have memories of the event that may cause him some panic in the subsequent days.
 It is also essential for John to reflect on this fearful experience to shape his decisions if a similar situation occurs but when is fear abnormal and when does fear become a bad thing?

 The Basis of Fear – Fear Psychology